baibaichen/Blog2/memory/Beyond malloc efficiency to fleet efficiency a hugepage-aware memory allocator.md

 36. John Robson.
 Worst Case Fragmentation of First Fit and Best Fit Storage Allocation Strategies. *Comput.
 J.*, 20:242–244, 08 1977.
 37. Joe Savage and Timothy M. Jones.
 HALO: Post-Link Heap-Layout Optimisation.
 In *Proceedings of the 18th ACM/IEEE International Symposium on Code Generation and Optimization*, CGO 2020, page 94–106, New York, NY, USA, 2020.
 Association for Computing Machinery.
 38. T. Savor, M. Douglas, M. Gentili, L. Williams, K. Beck, and M. Stumm.
 Continuous Deployment at Facebook and OANDA.
 In *2016 IEEE/ACM 38th International Conference on Software Engineering Companion (ICSEC)*, pages 21–30, 2016.
-39. Scott Schneider, Christos D. Antonopoulos, and Dimitrios S. Nikolopoulos.
-Scalable Locality-Conscious Multithreaded Memory Allocation.
+39. <a id="_bookmark75"></a>Scott Schneider, Christos D. Antonopoulos, and Dimitrios S. Nikolopoulos. **Scalable Locality-Conscious Multithreaded Memory Allocation**.
 In *Proceedings of the 5th International Symposium on Memory Management*, ISMM ’06, page 84–94, New York, NY, USA, 2006.
 Association for Computing Machinery.
 40. Raimund Seidel and Cecilia R Aragon.
 Randomized search trees. *Algorithmica*, 16(4-5):464–497, 1996.
-41. Akshitha Sriraman and Abhishek Dhanotia.
-Accelerometer: Understanding Acceleration Opportunities for Data Center Overheads at Hyperscale.
+41. <a id="_bookmark77"></a>Akshitha Sriraman and Abhishek Dhanotia.
+Accelerometer: **Understanding Acceleration Opportunities for Data Center Overheads at Hyperscale**.
 In *Proceedings of the Twenty-Fifth International Conference on Architectural Support for Programming Languages and Operating Systems*, ASPLOS ’20, page 733–750, New York, NY, USA, 2020.
 Association for Computing Machinery.
 42. Redis Team.
 Redis 6.0.9 and 5.0.10 are out.
 43. Abhishek Verma, Luis Pedrosa, Madhukar R. Korupolu, David Oppenheimer, Eric Tune, and John Wilkes.
 Largescale cluster management at Google with Borg.
 In *Proceedings of the European Conference on Computer Systems (EuroSys)*, Bordeaux, France, 2015.
-44. Wm.
-A. Wulf and Sally A. McKee.
-Hitting the Memory Wall: Implications of the Obvious. *SIGARCH Comput.
+44. <a id="_bookmark80"></a>Wm.
+A. Wulf and Sally A. McKee. **Hitting the Memory Wall: Implications of the Obvious**. *SIGARCH Comput.
 Archit.
 News*, 23(1):20–24, March 1995.